coq/ceps/text/000-argument-parsing-oo.md

 - sharing parsing options and documentation across components/tools
 - organize/structure options in coherent sets

-Documentation is not at the same place where the option syntax is declared.
-The usage messages get out of sync.
+As a result documentation is not at the same place where the option syntax is declared and hence the usage messages get out of sync.
+Parsin is done by hand in different ways depending on the tool, even if the option to be parsed is literally the same.

 # Detailed design